rakshyak-98/Back2Basics/Linux/Linux command.md

 # 1,$s/old/new/g - sustitute text in all lines.
 # w - save changes.
 # wq - save and quite.
+# = - print current line number.
+# /example - search example in editor.
+# 10 - move to line no. 10.
 ```